benben555/LPESCP/README.md

 sudo apt-get install python3.7-distutils
 ```

-If there is an error ：ModuleNotFoundError: No module named ‘apt_pkg’, python3-apt should be reinstalled
+If there is an error ：ModuleNotFoundError: No module named ‘apt_pkg’, python3-apt should be reinstalled.
 ```
 # 重新安装python3-apt
 sudo apt remove python3-apt